Millions of people take Cannabidiol (CBD) to improve their well-being.

 Both cannabinoids (CBG and CBD) don’t have any psychoactive properties, so you cannot get high from consuming either of these two chemical substances.

-We hope to think that more research will be conducted on the incredible benefits of this undervalued cannabinoid and its chemistry.
+We hope that more research will be conducted on the incredible benefits of this undervalued cannabinoid and its chemistry.

-CBG infused products will no doubt be increasing more and more once people realise the potential benefits of cannabigerol CBG, THC and CBD.
+CBG-infused products will undoubtedly increase once people realise the potential benefits of cannabigerol CBG, THC, and CBD.

 The future is exciting for this interesting and powerful compound.